 This project was first identified through the process of expanding and renovating Ashlawn Elementary School, completed in 2015.
 The highest level of engagement planned for the project will be at the “Communicate and Consult” level in the early stages, and “Communicate” once the concept design has been identified.

-The following engagement activities are planned:
+The following engagement activities have taken place:

 - Staff will continue to update this webpage and engage with the Ashlawn PTA and Bluemont Civic Association throughout the project.